dmbarbour/wikilon/docs/EmbeddedLiteralObjects.md

         @update o#1 blankCanvas update1 update2
         @update o#1 blankCanvas update1 update2 update3

 But this approach does complicate copy+paste.
 I think the earlier approach will be simpler and richer in the long run, i.e. shrinking the dictionary after the fact in a more ad-hoc and flexible fashion.
+Also, we might combine multiple updates associated with any given dictionary transaction relative to the earlier mode, so we can still have flatter histories.

 Anyhow, the important bit is that the resulting object can be evaluated statically, and is self-describing for rendering and further update options.